Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Protocol: icmp
 Log level: info</pre>

 ICMP type can be specified.
 We'll allow the following types: echo-reply, destination-unreachable, echo-request and time-exceeded.
+These rules allow for troubleshooting, without being too permissive.
 We'll also add the same rules for IPv6-ICMP.
+Next, make an outbound rule for every inbound rule.

 #### 3.4.3 **DNS** <br>

+Go to Datacenter > Firewall > IPSet
+Create a new IP set and call it dns.
+Add the IP-address of your DNS-server.

-We'll make a new IP set that points to our organisation's DNS server.
-We also create a security group for DNS with the following rule:<pre>
+Create a security group for DNS with the following rule:<pre>
 Direction: out
 Action: ACCEPT
 Enable: Yes